 When it comes to job hunting, few topics are more confusing than salary negotiation.
 When should you talk money?
 How much are your skills worth?
 Will negotiating hurt your chances of getting the job?
 How open should you be about your salary history?
-Here are all the answers you need to navigate a successful negotiation.
+We consulted with Aerotek recruiters as well as other career experts to give you all the answers you need to navigate a successful negotiation.1.
+Do your homework

 It’s wise to negotiate, but unwise to ask for a salary that’s way out of the ballpark.
-Candidates rarely lose an opportunity because they negotiate, however, being unreasonable or asking for significantly more than you have earned in a similar role in the past, could cause this to happen.
+Candidates rarely lose an opportunity because they negotiate, says Rainey.
+Yet “being unreasonable or asking for significantly more than you have earned in similar roles in the past, could cause that to happen.”
+In general, he says, “If you are respectful, they [employers] will work with you.”

 Though salary negotiations can be nerve-wracking, knowing how to handle them is half the battle.